-Grad Student Technology Survival Guide
+Grad and PT Student Technology Survival Guide

 About this article

 Welcome to technology at WSU.
 All WSU students use technology to engage in learning, communicate with each other and with their instructors, support their research, scholarship, and performance, and develop professional skills that will help them succeed at WSU and beyond.
-We have created this guide to help you navigate through the various tools and services of most importance to new graduate students.
+We have created this guide to help you navigate through the various tools and services of most importance to new graduate and part time students.
 However, the most important information that we can provide in a survival guide is our contact information.
 If you have any questions, problems, or concerns, please contact us any time: